 How to Join a Sorority

-Formal Sorority Recruitment Registration has closed, but if you are still interested in joining an organization, individual chapters will be holding recruitment events and programs throughout the fall and spring semesters.
+Formal Sorority Recruitment registration has closed, but if you are still interested in joining an organization, individual chapters will be holding recruitment events and programs throughout the fall and spring semesters.
 You can learn more about each sorority by visiting their Involvement Link pages.
 (See the bottom of this page for links.)

 To be eligible to join a sorority as a first semester first-year student at Michigan Tech, you must have at least a 3.0 high school GPA and be in good standing as a student.
 As a second semester first-year and above, you need to have a 2.25 cumulative Michigan Tech GPA.
 Please note that these are Michigan Tech minimums, and some sororities choose to have higher GPA requirements.
-There is also a $20 registration fee for Formal Sorority Recruitment, which will be due on or before Friday, September 12.
-Formal Sorority Recruitment takes place over the course of a few weeks in September, and a full list of events is posted each fall on the Panhellenic Council Involvement Link page.
+There is also a $20 registration fee for Formal Sorority Recruitment, which will be due on or before Friday, September 18.
+Formal Sorority Recruitment takes place over the course of a couple weeks in September, and a full list of events is posted each fall on the Panhellenic Council Involvement Link page.

 More general information about the Formal Sorority Recruitment process can be found below: